algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 When we create your repository, we associate the following with it:

-- **An Access Key**: Bitbucket deploy keys allow read-only access to specific repositories, and are GitHub’s prescribed means by which external services can fetch code for building and deploying.
+- **An Access Key**: Bitbucket access keys allow read-only access to specific repositories, and are Bitbucket’s prescribed means by which external services can fetch code for building and deploying.
 These keys are not tied to individual permissions, and as such will allow Algorithmia to continue building an algorithm even if the permissions of the creating user change.
-We also use deploy keys to obtain your repository's commit log (to display changes when publishing versions) and README.md (for use as algorithm documentation).
+We also use access keys to obtain your repository's commit log (to display changes when publishing versions) and README.md (for use as algorithm documentation).
 - **Webhooks**: We set up webhooks to receive notifications about changes to your repo, such as when there's a change to its default branch.

 #### Updating Bitbucket-Hosted Algorithms

 Once you've created your algorithm, any commits to your Bitbucket repository's _default_ branch will result in a build on Algorithmia.
 At creation, your repository's default branch will be your `master` branch, but you can change this at any time in your repository's settings.

-You can view your algorithm's builds by heading to it's landing page and clicking the "Builds" tab if you are the algorithm's owner.
+You can view your algorithm's builds by heading to its landing page and clicking the "Builds" tab if you are the algorithm's owner.

 #### Publishing Bitbucket-Hosted Algorithms